Gardiner Expressway: Lighting

 The Gardiner, along with the Don Valley Parkway and Allen Road, were fitted with distinct cobra-neck 30 ft lamp poles.
 They were first fitted with fluorescent tubes in the 1960s, which was changed to the orange low-pressure sodium-vapor lamps (LPS) in 1978.
 (A 1960s experiment of installing lights on the elevated Gardiner's parapets was quickly shelved.)
 In the late 1990s, the low pressure sodium lighting was failing and most of the cobra-neck conventional poles were replaced in favour of shaded high-mast lighting, with high-pressure sodium-vapor lamps (HPS); however the elevated Gardiner still retained the LPS cobra-neck poles for seven more years, while the section immediately west of Dufferin Street still contains several with HPS lamps.
 The last remaining LPS lamps, which were no longer being produced, were all replaced by HPS in early 2006.

 Since the end of 2003, the conventional truss lighting poles that the province installed on the QEW segment in the late 1960s have been removed west of Kipling Avenue and east of Royal York Road, being replaced with shaded high-mast lighting like that used on the Don Valley Parkway.
+The HPS lamps on the elevated section are currently being replaced with LED lighting on the existing cobra-neck poles.